Adam V. Russo, Esquire

-Adam V. Russo, Esq. is the Co-Founder and Chief Executive Officer of The Phia Group LLC; an experienced provider of health care cost containment techniques offering comprehensive claims recovery, plan document and consulting services designed to control health care costs and protect plan assets.
-The Phia Group’s overall mission is to reduce the cost of plans through its recovery strategies, innovative technologies, and legal expertise.
+Adam V. Russo, Esq. is the Co-Founder and Chief Executive Officer of The Phia Group, LLC; an experienced provider of healthcare cost containment techniques offering comprehensive claims recovery, plan document and consulting services designed to control healthcare costs and protect plan assets.
+The Phia Group’s overall mission is to reduce the cost of healthcare through its recovery strategies, innovative technologies, and legal expertise.

-Attorney Russo is also the founder and managing partner of The Law Offices of Russo & Minchoff, a full-service law firm with offices in Boston and Braintree, MA.
-Attorney Russo’s practice is devoted to representing employers, plan fiduciaries, third-party administrators and carriers in employment and employee benefits matters throughout the United States.
-He is a frequent speaker and author on health care and employee benefits topics at webinars, conferences and seminars across the country.
+Attorney Russo is also the founder and managing partner of The Law Offices of Russo & Minchoff, a full-service law firm with offices in Boston and Canton, MA.
+Attorney Russo’s practice is devoted to representing employers, plan fiduciaries, third-party administrators and carriers in employee benefit matters throughout the United States.
+He is a frequent speaker and author on employee benefit topics at webinars, conferences and seminars across the country.

-Attorney Russo is the 2018 Chairman-Elect of the Board of Directors for the Self-Insurance Institute of America, Inc. (SIIA) and serves on the Board of the Massachusetts Association of Health Underwriters (MAHU).
-He also proudly serves on the Board of Directors at the Boys & Girls Club of Brockton, Massachusetts.
+Attorney Russo was the 2019 Chairman of the Board of Directors for the Self-Insurance Institute of America, Inc. (SIIA).
+He currently serves on the Board of the Massachusetts Association of Health Underwriters (MAHU), the Board of Trustees at the Inly School in Scituate, Massachusetts, and on the Board of Directors at the Boys & Girls Club of Metro South, Massachusetts.
 Attorney Russo is admitted to the Massachusetts Bar, the U.S. Court of Appeals for the First Circuit and the Supreme Court of the United States.

-Adam and his wife Kelly have four wonderful children – Soli, Maeve, Samuel and Shae.
-In addition to spending his spare time with his family and friends, Adam enjoys watching his beloved Cleveland Indians baseball team.
+Adam and his wife Kelly have four wonderful children – Soli, Maeve, Shae and Samuel.
+In addition to spending time with his family, Adam enjoys watching his beloved Cleveland Indians baseball team.

 Employers want to offer robust health benefits to their employees, but aren’t in the business of administering health plans.
 Despite the fact that applicable law envisions a world where employers who are self-funding their health plans are all well informed, capable fiduciaries, employers are not equipped to handle the complexities and rigors of health plan administration alone.
 The Law Offices of Russo & Minchoff are here to help.
 Employers seeking to provide health benefits to their employees generally have two options: purchase insurance or self-fund.
 As the cost of healthcare and insurance continue to skyrocket, more employers are looking at self-funding their health benefit plans as a realistic option.
 While it is true that a well-managed self-funded health plan will almost always cost employers, employees, and their families less than equivalent insurance, self-funding requires more employer involvement, innovation, and a hands on approach.